msprITU/MobileTracking/MSPR-mobile/datacq/Readme.md

 - It has pretty simple user interface, just press "START" to start recording.
 When you press "STOP" the video would be recorded.

-#### Tips And Tricks

-While recording, try to keep the videos short, between 4-8 seconds.
-If you decided what object you are going to track, make sure you have it in your frame, before pressing start.

-After successfully recording a video you can upload the files (video and the txt matched) to a fileshare website; for example [WeTransfer](https://wetransfer.com/) , you can send the link to [Sezai](mailto:sezaiburakkantarci@gmail.com) with your name & your smartphone brand/model & year of study at ITU.

-Thank you for your contribution!

 #### Groundtruth Labeling of Object BB's